emacsorphanage/helm-swoop/README.md

 * `M-x helm-swoop` when the cursor is not at any symbol
 * `M-3 M-x helm-swoop` or `C-u 5 M-x helm-swoop` multi separated line culling
 * During isearch `M-i` to hand the word over to helm-swoop
-* While doing `helm-swoop` press [C-c C-e] to edit mode, apply change to original buffer by [C-x C-s]
+* While doing `helm-swoop` press [C-c C-e] to edit mode, apply changes to original buffer by [C-x C-s]

-It's able to use words within region or a word at symbol as search query when it called.
-Also use keybind you set just type like M-i instead of `M-x helm-swoop`.
+It's able to use words within a region or a word at symbol as search query when it called.
+Also use a keybind you set just type like M-i instead of `M-x helm-swoop`.

 Multiline behavior
 `M-4 M-x helm-swoop` or `C-u 4 M-x helm-swoop`